 These things aid readers especially when reading books that address difficult subject matters.

-Audiobook lack these cues, which means that audiobooks may not be the best choice for all types of content.
+Audiobooks lack these cues you see in a printed book, which means that audiobooks may not be the best choice for all types of content.
+That being said, several audiobook platforms organize the content into chapters and show how long each chapter will take.

 What are the Benefits of Audiobooks?

-One of the reasons audiobooks have gain in popularity is because there are so many benefits.
+One of the reasons audiobooks have grown in popularity is because there are so many benefits.
 Some of these include the following:

-• Make Long Commutes More Enjoyable.
-One of my favorite times to listen to an audiobook is when I’m in my car.
-Long commutes can definitely be drudgery, but I now look forward to my long commutes because I know I’m going to be able to
+- Make Long Commutes More Enjoyable.
+One of my favorite times to listen to an audiobook is in my car.
+Long drives can be drudgery, but I now look forward to my long commutes because I know I will also be able to use the time to read a good book.

-• May Lead to Greater Empathy.
-Neuroscientist Kristen Wileumier says that listening to audiobooks may lead to greater empathy.
+- May Lead to Greater Empathy.
+Neuroscientist Kristen Wileumier says listening to audiobooks may lead to greater empathy and increased emotional intelligence.
 “Listening to an emotionally-driven storyteller engages emotional circuits in the brain and can heighten the intensity and imagery of the episodes, leading to deeper processing of the narrative and greater enjoyment of the material than experienced by reading a book,” she told Well and Good.

-• You Can Multitask.
-One of my favorite parts of listening to audiobooks is that I’m able to get a book in while working on other things.
-That being said, I have found that this typically only works for me if I’m working on mundane mindless tasks such as washing dishes, cleaning, folding laundry, or like I said above, driving.
-It doesn’t work as well if I’m working on a mentally demanding task.
+- You Can Multitask.
+One of my favorite parts of this form of reading is that I’m able to get a book in while working on other things.
+That being said, I have found that this typically only works for me if I’m working on mundane, mindless tasks such as washing dishes, cleaning, folding laundry, or, as I said above, driving.
+It also doesn’t work if I’m working on a mentally demanding task.

-• It Can Be a Group Activity.
-While I have read several books aloud to my kids, we have also listened to books together.
+- It Can Be a Group Activity.
+While I read several books aloud to my kids, we also listened to books together.
 This can also be a great way to pass time on a long road trip.
+One of our favorite activities is listening to audiobooks in the morning while driving to school.
+As of this writing, my six-year-old daughter is obsessed with the audio version of Winnie the Pooh.

-• Easily Accessible.
+- Easily Accessible.
 With the advent of audiobook apps, I love that I can pop in a book to pass the time if I get stuck waiting somewhere and I forgot to bring a physical book with me.
-Or in any one of the activities I detailed above.

-• Great Performances.
-Most audio books you find today are performed by professional voice actors, and a good audiobook narrator can really make the story come alive.
+- Great Performances.
+Most audiobooks you find today are performed by professional voice actors, and a good audiobook narrator can really make the story come alive.
 One recording that truly amazed me was Pride and Prejudice, which was read by actress Rosamund Pike.
-Her rendition of the male voices in the book will have you convinced there are other actors involved.
+Her rendition of the male voices in the book will convince you that other actors are involved.
 In some cases, books will be recorded with a full cast.
 One of my favorites is Daisy Jones and the Six.
 This book was so well done that I actually can’t imagine the physical book being better, in this case.

-What are the Benefits of Reading a Book?
+What are the Benefits of Reading a Physical Book?

-The research on the benefits of reading a book are mind-blowing.
+The research on the benefits of reading a book is mind-blowing.
 I often say that if someone could put all the benefits of reading into a pill, we would all be willing to wait in long lines to get it.
+Here are just some of the benefits of reading a physical book over an audiobook, although these benefits may vary depending on whether we are talking about someone more of a visual learner or an auditory learner:

-• Retaining Information.study done at the University of Waterloo in Ontario, Canada found that when individuals read a written text, whether they read it aloud to themselves or silently, they retain the information better than when listening to the material being read to them.
+- Retaining Information.
+A study done at the University of Waterloo in Ontario, Canada found that when individuals read a written text, whether aloud to themselves or silently, they retain the information better than when listening to the material being read to them.

-• It Holds Your Attention Better.
-The same University of Waterloo study also found that when we read aloud to ourselves, there is significant improvement in our interest level when compared to listening to someone read aloud.
+- It Holds Your Attention Better.
+The same University of Waterloo study also found that when we read aloud to ourselves, there is a significant improvement in our interest level compared to listening to someone read aloud.

-• Better for Difficult Texts.
-Reading expert Daniel Willingham says that real books are a better option when it comes to difficult texts where the aim is learning.
+- Better for Difficult Texts.
+Reading expert Daniel Willingham says that real books are a better option for difficult texts where the aim is learning.
 When we read, it makes us focus and go at it a bit more slowly.
 “We reread the hard bits.
 We stop and think,” Willingham explains.
 This is “easier with print” when compared to the spoken word.

 Do you want to learn more about all the benefits of reading?
 Check out my in-depth post about the amazing benefits of reading fiction.